deshpandead-spring2021/infrastructure/README.md

-3. Commands to set up MYSQL server inside the EC2 instance
+3. Commands to set up MYSQL server inside the EC2 instance *sudo mysql*

-sudo mysql

-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'insert_password';
+    *ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'insert_password'*;

-Create schema webapp;
+    *Create schema webapp*;

 4. Terraform command to change workspace

-terraform workspace new "alpha"
+   *terraform workspace new "alpha"*

-5. Command to allow zsh to run shell scripts (This command is useful if *bash* is your default terminal)
+5. Command to allow zsh to run shell scripts (This command is useful if *bash* is your default terminal *chmod +x buildAMI.sh*

-chmod +x buildAMI.sh

-6. The command to import certificate is as following:-

-$ aws acm import-certificate --certificate fileb://certificate_body.pem --certificate-chain fileb://certificate_chain.pem --private-key fileb://private_key.pem
+6. The command to import certificate is as following:- *aws acm import-certificate --certificate fileb://certificate_body.pem --certificate-chain fileb:// certificate_chain.pem --private-key fileb://private_key.pem* where,

-where,
     --certificate is for certificate body,
     -- certificate-chain is for certificate chain that is the ca-bundle file that Comodo gives --private-key is the key the user created to generate the certificate.